 Can you feed a dog oranges?

+No, you should not feed a dog oranges.
 Although a dog may certainly prefer the taste of a tart orange over a lemon or lime, it's still crucial for you to keep your pet away from any and all orange trees.
-As with lemons, limes and even grapefruit, the citric acid content of oranges may be risky to dogs.
-The acid is found all over the plant, from the actual fruit and the seeds to the peelings, leaves and stems.
-The little guys can't avoid the stuff.
+As with lemons, limes, and even grapefruit, the citric acid content of oranges may be risky to dogs.
+The acid is found all over the plant, from the actual fruit and the seeds to the rind, pith, leaves, and stems.
+Dogs can't avoid that stuff.

-If your dog gets any of these things into his mouth and eats them, especially in big amounts, issues with the central nervous system may arise.
-However, if your dog finds a piece of orange fruit somewhere in your home -- say through digging in the kitchen trash -- and swallows a small piece, he may be OK, apart from diarrhea and a slight bellyache.
-If you have any concerns regarding his reaction, notify the veterinarian immediately.
+If your dog gets any of these things into their mouth and eats them, especially in big amounts, issues with the central nervous system may arise.
+However, if your dog finds a piece of orange fruit somewhere in your home — say, through digging in the kitchen trash — and swallows a small piece, they may be OK apart from diarrhea and a slight bellyache.
+If you have any concerns regarding their reaction, notify the veterinarian immediately.

 If you want to give your dog a treat that they enjoy that is above and beyond their normal dog food, it's best to avoid human food except for safe veggies.
 Many human foods have too much fat or salt or too high of a sugar content to be healthy for dogs.

 No, dogs cannot eat tangerines.
 The tangerine is actually a type of orange.
 A mandarin is also a type of orange.
 Clementines are a type of orange.
 The same cautions apply in feeding a dog these citrus fruits.

 What other fruits are dangerous to dogs?